We are committed to supporting all of our students of all ages, whether they are school leavers or career changers.

 The University of Law welcomes mature students, offering a variety of different study modes: full-time, part-time, attendance and online.
 Around 15% of our full-time undergraduate population are mature students.
 We have campuses across the country as well as online courses so you do not need to move away from home to be able to study with us.
 We have a large number of mature students on our online courses as they find this mode of study more suited to balancing their studies with their other commitments: over half of our online undergraduate students are mature.

 We welcome mature applicants with all qualifications and consider applications holistically, taking into account professional and life experience.
-For more information please contact our Admissions team.
+For more information on our entry requirements and details of which courses have a non-standard entry route, please see our Undergraduate and Postgraduate entry requirements pages or contact our Admissions team.

 We offer individual campus tours at all of our campuses so you can visit at a time that suits you and can tailor your visit to your requirements.
 Please contact Student Information at your chosen campus to arrange this.